Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

 It emphasised the fact that the school gives children what its parents want: a rounded, excellent academic education that prepares their offspring for careers ahead, coupled with a safe and traditional childhood.

-Parents clearly appreciated that the school is somewhere children still collect conkers, build dens and climb trees.
-A protected place where children really could be children in a world in which they’re often forced to grow up too fast.
+Parents clearly appreciated that the school was somewhere children are immersed in nature each day.
+There are no concrete playgrounds, only fields and woods, so the children collect conkers, build dens and climb trees.
+The school is a protected place where children really can be children in a world in which today they’re often forced to grow up too fast due to the pressures of screen time and social media.

 Keyword research showed that the content on the current website meant that the only target phrase Sompting Abbotts ranked for on Google’s first page was its own!

-Page content was carefully copywritten.
+This had to be rectified.
+So page content was carefully copywritten to be informative, engaging and SEO-effective.
 It leant on strategic keyword use and crafting of SEO meta elements.

 A Wikipedia page for the school was authored.
 This was good for credibility and SEO visibility.
 A Google My Business listing strengthened this.